epls-design/ezpz-jellypress/wp-content/themes/jellypress/README.md

   - Text Columns
   - Video
 - Optimised loading of JS scripts by only enqueuing them when they are needed on page
-- .env file which is used to:
-  - Set up a helpful 'developer' flag in the UI
-  - Pull remote images to save local hard drive space

 ### Plus, all of the awesome benefits from [Jellyfish](https://unofficialmatt.github.io/jellyfish/):